Fruto Proibido: Background

 After being expelled from Os Mutantes, Lee returned to live with her parents.
 In Rita Lee: Uma autobiografia, she reveals she considered inventing a story to explain her return but ultimately confessed: "They kicked me out of the band, and before loneliness threw me under a truck, I remembered you might take me back.
-I swear it's only for a little while".
+I swear it's only for a little while."
 She settled in the family's basement, where she began to heal from the emotional wounds.
 Over time, she started writing songs, but the right opportunity or idea to present them eluded her.
-This changed in May 1973 when she was invited to open for Os Mutantes at the Phono 73 festival, organized by Phonogram Records.
+Over time, she started writing songs and eventually was presented with an opportunity to open for Os Mutantes in May 1973 at the Phono 73 festival organized by Phonogram Records.
 Lee, however, was hesitant to debut as a solo artist.
 She recruited guitarist Lúcia Turnbull, a friend from her Os Mutantes days, and named the project Cilibrinas do Éden.
 Their performance at the festival was met with initial apathy, which turned into boos.
 Lee attributed the poor reception to the "cutesy and silly" repertoire and the angel and fairy costumes they wore.

 Despite attempts to sustain the project, Cilibrinas do Éden did not succeed.
-Lee then recruited members of the band Coqueiro Verde—guitarist Luis Sérgio Carlini, bassist Lee Marcucci, and drummer Emilson Colantonio—to back her and renamed them Tutti Frutti, a suggestion from writer Antônio Bivar, who supported her during this new phase.
+Lee then recruited members of the band Coqueiro Verde—guitarist Luis Sérgio Carlini, bassist Lee Marcucci, and drummer Emilson Colantonio—to back her and renamed them Tutti Frutti, a suggestion from writer Antônio Bivar who supported her during this new phase.
 She signed with Phonogram, a subsidiary of Philips, to release her first post-Os Mutantes album at the invitation of executive André Midani.
-However, a trip to Rio de Janeiro for recording sessions was unsuccessful due to Lee's drug use during the occasion, which displeased the label and led to the project's cancellation.
+However, a trip to Rio de Janeiro to attend recording sessions was unsuccessful due to Lee's drug use during the occasion, which displeased the label and led to the project's cancellation.
 Later, Lee confronted Midani in his office to reverse the decision, where she encountered singer Tim Maia, who was also dissatisfied because Phonogram had altered the cover of his upcoming album without his consent.
 After waiting to speak with Midani, they broke into his empty office and caused significant damage.
-Before leaving, Lee recounts in her autobiography that Maia paused at the desk and said, "Nothing personal, okay, sweetheart?"
-Despite the fallout with Midani, Lee was given another chance by the label, and in 1974, Atrás do Porto Tem Uma Cidade was released.
+Despite the fallout with Midani, Lee was given another chance by the label, and in 1974, her third album Atrás do Porto Tem Uma Cidade was released.
 Although it produced the hit "Mamãe Natureza", Lee and Tutti Frutti left PolyGram; Lee cited the label's neglect in the album's production and the unauthorized release of "Menino Bonito" as reasons for the strained relationship.